-THE FOLLOWING week the site at the corner of South Main St. and Ann Arbor Trail w as selected - on property then owned by Paul J. Wiedman and the Pennsylvania firm recommended construction of a 50-room semi-fireproof building.
+THE FOLLOWING week the site at the corner of South Main St. and Ann Arbor Trail was selected - on property Transition of ownership to then owned by Paul J. Wied-Lorenz and his family marked man and the Pennsylvania the climax of a story that be- firm recommended construcgan here in 1926 when com- tion of a 50-room semi-fire-